 self love index

-From November to December 2020, we asked over 22,000 people from 21 different counties how they rated their self-worth, happiness and wellbeing.
+From November to December 2020, we asked over 22,000 people from 21 different countries how they rated their self-worth, happiness and wellbeing.
 Designed by us and market research leaders Ipsos, here’s what we learned about self-love from our unique global study.